 Sana Goldberg is a nurse.
 With a background in neuroscience and the humanities from Reed, she has published internationally on brain development and the neural underpinnings of reward.
-She is a TEDx Harvard speaker (’16), a writer, and a psychiatric RN specializing in trauma-informed care.
+She is a TEDx Harvard speaker (’16), an author, and a psychiatric RN specializing in trauma-informed care.
 Currently living in Portland, OR, she is part of the Unity Center team.
-Other work can be found in European Journal of Neuroscience, Portland Monthly, Nature, Neuropharmacology, and Nurse Times.
+Her first book HOW TO BE A PATIENT (HarperCollins) comes out winter 2019.

 Designer & CEO